USFWS/secas/_posts/2023-06-28-Future-Collabs-between-SARP-and-SECAS.md

 hero:
   name: SARPCOAsand22Blueprint.jpg
   alt: Map of the Blueprint in shades of purple with red polygons on top representing SARP's Conservation Opportunity Areas.
-  caption: The <a href="https://southeastaquatics.net/">Southeast Aquatic Resources Partnership</a> (SARP) has adopted the Blueprint for their priority areas.
+  caption: The <a href="https://southeastaquatics.net/">Southeast Aquatic Resources Partnership</a> (SARP) has adopted the Blueprint for its priority areas.
   headerClass: light-text
   float: right
 ---